jkerns128/dota-2-match-analysis/README.md

 </div>
 <body>
-<p> Meepo has the highest profanity count per games played</p>
+<p> Meepo has the highest profanity count per games played.
+More about our culprit for most toxic hero, Meepo is considered to be one of the most difficult heroes in the game due to the nature of the character's ability.
+The player has to control the multiple clones of Meepo effectively if the player wants to win.
+While this ability may seem very strong, if one of the clones die, all of the clones die together.
+The difficulty of this hero could lead to the increase in profanity, but there are still other reasons why he could be at the top.
+Meepo has a poor winrate compared to the other heroes and this could explain this poor behavior.</p>

-<p>Now that I have gathered some information about the frequencies of profanities, I want to see if there is some relation to winrate.
-My hypothesis is that winrate will be correlated with toxicity.
+<p>Now that I have gathered some information about the frequencies of profanities, I want to see if there is some relation to win rate.
+My hypothesis is that win rate will be correlated with toxicity.
 If people are toxic because they are losing, we should see that heroes that lose more games, are more toxic.</p>
 </body>
 </div><div class="jp-Cell jp-CodeCell jp-Notebook-cell   ">
 <div class="jp-Cell-inputWrapper">